mikalaakso-dev/gatsby-blog/content/blog/How I Practice My IT & Cybersecurity Skills (Especially Blue Teaming)/index.md

-I love working with **Azure infrastructure and DevOps**, but it can be a bit tricky to find hands-on labs or safe environments to really practice those skills in a meaningful way.
+I love working with **Azure infrastructure and DevOps**, but it can be a bit tricky to really practice those skills in a meaningful way.

 That’s why I’ve been spending more time with **cybersecurity**, especially **blue team topics**—because there are some amazing resources out there for learning by doing.